13th March, 452

 Located on the Argentina-Chile border as a memorial to peace, the bronze Christ of the Andes statue is dedicated.

-The State of Tennessee passes House Bill No. 185, the “Butler Bill” prohibiting any teaching that contradicts the Genesis creation account.
-It will be signed by the governor on March 25th and will lead to the Scopes Monkey Trial the following July.
+On this day in Christian History, The State of Tennessee passes House Bill No. 185, the “Butler Bill” prohibiting any teaching that contradicts the Genesis creation account.
+It wins signed by the governor on March 25th and this led to the Scopes Monkey Trial the following July.

-Death of Yusuf Jatau, a popular radio preacher in the Hausa language and for fifty years a mission leader of the Nigerian Baptist Convention.
+On this day in Christian History, Yusuf Jatau died.
+In his lifetime, he was a popular radio preacher in the Hausa language, and for fifty years a mission leader of the Nigerian Baptist Convention.
 He had extended Baptist work in the northern regions of the country, many times escaping death at the hands of enemies only through the grace of God.

 Post a Comment